 All companies go through periods of greater success as well as challenging times.
 It’s a part of the natural ebb and flow of economic reality.
-And when times are tough, company leaders need to find ways to motivate their team to beat the slump – not beat THEM up.
+And when times are tough, company leaders need to find ways to motivate their team to beat the slump.
+They also want to avoid beating their teams up.

 When times are tough and business is a little slower than usual, employees begin to worry about job security.
 This is the moment for a company leader to be strategic about how they communicate with the team.
 Employees may start looking around for other opportunities if they sense that the company is in trouble.
 Beating up on them and making them feel as though they aren’t making any meaningful contribution to the company is a sure way to watch them leave.
 This doesn’t help your company recover faster.
 It slows the process down by creating a need to invest in training new people.